Cynics at Large Indigo: Cynical Network

 If you need to deal with arbitrary input, use Unrecognized Input events and read the actual line received from the Indigo variable configured for the device.
 This is also useful for handling unexpected error cases.

 A Recognized Input event applies to a particular TCP device.
-It specifies a regular expression.
-Whenever that device receives a complete line that matches this regular expression, the event fires and Indigo performs its actions.
-If you specified a variable in the device configuration, it will contain the line that triggered the event.
+It specifies a regular expression pattern.
+Whenever that device receives a complete line that matches this regular expression, the event triggers and Indigo performs its actions.
+If you specified a variable in the device configuration, it will contain the (whole) line that triggered the event.

 You can have any number of Recognized Input events for the same device, but they should all have distinct patterns that don't overlap.
 If an incoming text line matches multiple enabled pattern events, the system will pick a single one at random and trigger it; the others will not fire for that line.